yutsunoki/Discord_Ai_Chat_Bot_With_JS/README.md

 ```
 </br>

 To run the program, first downlowd and install the required tools.
 Then using the `npm` to install the required modules.
-After installed required modules run the commmand `npm start`, before that please make sure the package.js is exist, and the discord and your API of OpenAI is available and payed.
+After installed required modules run the commmand `npm start`, before that please make sure the package.js is exist and your API of OpenAI is available and payed.

 ___
 ###### More detail please refer to [Build a Discord Bot Using Node.js, Discord.js, and OpenAI GPT-3](https://betterprogramming.pub/add-an-ai-to-your-discord-server-with-node-js-and-gpt-3-198b538cc05b)